AM-thedev/laravel-auth-webapp/README.md

 - ./vendor/bin/sail up

+#### Finally:

-- Finally, navigate to http://localhost:81 to view the website.
+- Navigate to http://localhost:80 to view the website.

 ## About Laravel